-Our lab studies the molecular mechanisms that underlie the aging process, using both mammalian cell culture and the nematode worm C. elegans, in order to develop novel therapies to treat age-related pathologies.
+Our lab research focus in the molecular mechanisms that underlie the aging process, using both mammalian cell culture and the nematode worm C. elegans, in order to develop novel therapies to treat age-related pathologies.

 By tagging proteins with fluorescent peptides we can visualize their localization and abundance in cells as the worms age.
 Here, AMPK (Green) is active in the intestinal nuclei, while CRTC-1 (Red) is inactive and sequestered to the cytosol.